-Excess weight makes it harder to breathe while you sleep, significantly increasing your risk of sleep apnea.
-At the same time, sleep apnea often causes weight gain, exacerbating your existing symptoms.
+Excess weight makes it harder to breathe during your sleep, mainly due to the soft tissue of the palate relaxing at the back of the throat.
+At the same time, sleep apnea often causes weight gain, exacerbating your symptoms.

 When patients stop wearing a CPAP mask or don’t wear it enough, their sleep apnea symptoms will continue to progress without any interference, often causing them to gain weight as a result.
 According to a 2015 study that examined 3,000 sleep apnea patients, CPAP users experienced an increase in BMI (body-mass index).

-Losing weight is one of the most effective ways to relieve sleep apnea symptoms.
-It also reduces your risk of connected complications including high blood pressure, diabetes, and more.
-That’s why The American College of Physicians recommends weight loss as the first option for treating sleep apnea.
+Losing weight is one of the most effective ways to naturally reduce your sleep apnea symptoms and also lower your risk of connected complications including high blood pressure, diabetes, and high cholesterol.
+It’s for this reason that weight loss is ranked as the first treatment option according to The American College of Physicians

-It’s well-known that exercise is important and offers a wide variety of health benefits.
-Unfortunately, the truth is that most of us don’t really enjoy working out and often find excuses not to do it.
-Exercise can be tedious, uncomfortable, and exhausting, all of which is even more true if you’re overweight -- but if you want better sleep, exercise could be your ticket to a peaceful night’s rest.
+Besides treating your symptoms for sleep apnea, exercise offers a wide variety of health benefits.
+Unfortunately, the truth is that most people don’t really enjoy working out and often find excuses for not doing it.
+The truth is that exercise can be tedious, uncomfortable, and just exhausting — even more true if you’re overweight.
+But if you want better sleep, exercise could be the ticket you need to a peaceful night’s rest.

-Exercise isn’t the only important part of managing your weight -- maintaining a healthy diet is crucial as well.
-Though many patients are reluctant about the concept of dieting, it’s possible to make healthy choices without giving up your favorite foods.
-In fact, strict diets are too difficult to maintain for most people, causing them to give up and regain the weight they initially lost.
+Maintaining a healthy diet is crucial to taking control of your weight and relieving you of your sleep apnea symptoms.
+Though many patients are reluctant about the concept of dieting, making small changes without giving up your favorite foods can have a positive impact on your weight-loss journey.
+In fact, strict diets often cause people to give up and regain the weight they initially lost.

-That’s why Dr. Goel advises a more moderate approach, such as a Mediterranean diet.
-This diet gives you a healthy balance of different food groups without forcing you to make extreme choices such as giving up meat or dairy.
-You can still enjoy a cheeseburger or a bowl of ice cream -- just don’t have them all the time and make sure to eat plenty of fruits, vegetables, and whole grains.
+That’s why Dr. Pooja Goel advises a more moderate approach, such as adopting the Mediterranean diet.
+This diet gives you a healthy balance of different food groups without forcing you to make drastic changes like giving up meat or dairy.
+You can still enjoy a burger or a bowl of ice cream — just don’t have them all at the same time and make sure to eat plenty of fruits, vegetables, and whole grains in between.

-By following a Mediterranean diet, you can reduce your risk of heart disease, cancer, and other serious health conditions.
-As long as you set realistic goals and hold yourself accountable, there are no limits to what you can achieve with exercise and a healthy diet.
+By following a diet that’s consistent and oppressively strict, you can reduce your risk of heart disease, cancer, and other serious health conditions.
+As long as you stay accountable to realistic goals, there are no limits to what you can achieve.

 © 2017 BAYAREA SLEEP SOLUTIONS & PAIN CENETER.
 ALL RIGHTS RESERVED